rucio/documentation/docs/operator/transfers/configure_fts3_plugins.md

 ```

 ## Pre-built plugins
-### Activity Based Transfer Prority
+### Activity Based Transfer Priority

-To assign archive prority based on activity, we include the `activity_hints` plugin.
+To assign archive priority based on activity, we include the `activity_hints` plugin.
-This plugin assigns an integer prority between 0 and 100 based on the activity of the transfer in question.
+This plugin assigns an integer priority between 0 and 100 based on the activity of the transfer in question.

 Output of the plugin follows the form of
 ```json